tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

   **Answer:** String

-* Why is Plaid considered a FinTech disrupter?
+* Why Alpaca may be considered a FinTech disrupter?

-  **Answer:** Plaid is changing the way developers and consumers can get access to FinTech data.
-Not only is Plaid providing a technology platform to get access to FinTech data, but it is also providing analytic and insight products to help consumers understand their data and make data-driven decisions.
+  **Answer:** Alpaca is changing the way developers and consumers can get access to FinTech data.
+Not only is Alpaca providing a technology platform to get access to FinTech data, but it is also providing analytic and insight products to make data-driven decisions.

 * How glad are you that SDKs don't require users to build long, parameterized request URLs like the Python `requests` library?